tkhamez/eve-route/README.md

 ./gradlew buildGraph
 ```

-Set the environment variables for your EVE application, then run the app:
+Set the environment variables for the database and your EVE application, then run the app:
 ```shell script
 ./gradlew run
 ```